-Ms. SHERMAN: We will do whatever the IAEA requires for verification.
+Ms. Sherman.
+We will do whatever the IAEA requires for verification.
 They have in the past required persons, places, and documents.
 I think they see the places and documents as the most important because they want to go and have direct access and look for themselves.
 The persons issue, as I think you know, is an issue for Iran, but it is one that is on the table and of great concern to us.
 Their concern is, to be very blunt and open about it, is if you name individuals that those individuals might find that their lives are quite short.

-THE CHAIRMAN.
+The CHAIRMAN.
 I think that there are ways for them to create access to individuals in their secure facilities that would guarantee that their lives would be extended.

-6 Ms. Sherman: I agree, I agree.
+Ms. Sherman.
+I agree, I agree.
+The Chairman.

-7 THE CHAIRMAN.
 Senator Corker.

-8 SENATOR CORKER.
+Senator CORKER.
 Thank you, Mr. Chairman.

-9 Ms. Sherman, are you - is the administration in agreement that November 24th 10 is the end of these negotiations, there will be no more extensions, that we either reach 11 an agreement by that date or this negotiation is over?
+Ms. Sherman, is the administration in agreement that November 24 is the end of these negotiations, there will be no more extensions, that we either reach an agreement by that date or this negotiation is over?

-Ms. SHERMAN: Senator, I have learned in negotiations that it is very difficult to say what will happen at the end of any given period of time.
-If you had asked me where we would be at the end of this six months that has just preceded, it would have been hard to predict that we are exactly where we are today.
-Our intent is absolutely to end this on November 24th in one direction or another, but what I can say to you is that we will consult Congress along the way.
+Ms. Sherman.
+Senator, I have learned in negotiations that it is very difficult to say what will happen at the end of any given period of time.
+If you had asked me where we would be at the end of this 6 months that has just preceded, it would have been hard to predict that we are exactly where we are today.
+Our intent is absolutely to end this on November 24 in one direction or another, but what I can say to you is that we will consult Congress along the way.

 I greatly appreciate that Congress has permitted classified briefings during active periods of negotiation to maintain whatever leverage we have.
-We will continue those classified conversations, and when November 24th comes whatever decision we make will be a joint one with the United States Congress.
+We will continue those classified conversations, and when November 24 comes whatever decision we make will be a joint one with the United States Congress.

-'''

-22 SENATOR CORKER.
-And you understand the concerns people have -
+Senator CORKER.
+And you understand the concerns people have-

-'''

-23 Ms. Sherman: I absolutely do.
+Ms. Sherman.
+I absolutely do.

-SENATOR CORKER. - about a series of rolling interim agreements?
+Senator CORKER [continuing].
+About a series of rolling interim agreements?

-Ms. SHERMAN: I do.
-And indeed, we did not - we made a very conscious decision not to go for a six-month extension, which was possible under the JPOA, because we thought we would just get to month five before anything would happen.
+Ms. Sherman.
+I do.
+And indeed, we made a very conscious decision not to go for a 6-month extension, which was possible under the JPOA, because we thought we would just get to month 5 before anything would happen.
 So we are concerned about talks for talks' sake as much as you are.

-SENATOR CORKER.
+Senator CORKER.
 Then for the inspections regime, I think as the chairman alluded to and many people in these other settings have alluded to, if the inspection period is something short of 20 years or so we have really not done much, right?
 In other words, if we do not have a full inspection regime, if this agreement does not last for a long, long time, we really have dissipated all of our leverage for something that really does not matter.

-9 What is the minimum length of time that is being discussed for an agreement of10 this type at present?
+What is the minimum length of time that is being discussed for an agreement of this type at present?

-Ms. SHERMAN: We believe that the duration of this should be at least double digits and we believe that it should be for quite a long time.
+Ms. Sherman.
+We believe that the duration of this should be at least double digits and we believe that it should be for quite a long time.
 I am not going to put a specific number on the table today because that is a subject of very sensitive negotiations.
 But I am happy to discuss that with you in a classified setting.

-15 SENATOR CORKER.
-Again, I think you understand the concerns -
+Senator CORKER.
+Again, I think you understand the concerns-

-16 Ms. Sherman: I do.
+Ms. Sherman.
+I do.

-SENATOR CORKER. - that all of us have relative to something that is not very, very long-term.
+Senator CORKER [continuing].
+That all of us have relative to something that is not very, very long term.

-19 Ms. SHERMAN: And we share that.
+Ms. SHERMAN.
+And we share that.